 How To Grow Habanero Peppers

 So you must be into spicy food.
 You’re going to fit in just fine here at Pepper Geek.
 We love hot peppers more than (almost) anything!
-In this article, I’m going to share our full guide on how to grow Habaneros.
+In this article, I’ll share our full guide on how to grow habaneros.

 Habaneros are a great starter pepper plant for new growers who love heat.
-We will cover lots of tips and tricks we’ve learned through the years to make sure you mget the most peppers off of every plant, and the highest heat level possible!
+We will cover useful tips and tricks we’ve learned through the years to make sure you get the most peppers off of every plant, and the highest heat level possible!

-Habaneros are prolific plants, often producing dozens of peppers per plant.
+Habaneros are prolific plants, often producing several dozen peppers per plant.
 They are also some of the spiciest peppers that most people can tolerate and enjoy, with lots of flavor.

 1. Buy Habanero Pepper Seeds

 If you already have seeds, you can skip to the next step.
-If not, consider the options before you pick your pepper variety.
+If not, consider the options before you choose your pepper variety.
 Different habanero plants will yield very different results!

 Some Different Habanero Peppers Options…